Eddy current: Vibration and position sensing

 Eddy currents are used in certain types of proximity sensors to observe the vibration and position of rotating shafts within their bearings.
 This technology was originally pioneered in the 1930s by researchers at General Electric using vacuum tube circuitry.
 In the late 1950s, solid-state versions were developed by Donald E. Bently at Bently Nevada Corporation.
-These sensors are extremely sensitive to very small displacements making them well suited to observe the minute vibrations (on the order of several thousandths of an inch) in modern turbomachinery.
-A typical proximity sensor used for vibration monitoring has a scale factor of 200 mV/mil.
+These sensors are extremely sensitive to very small displacements making them well suited to observe the minute vibrations (on the order of a tenth of a millimeter, or several thousandths of an inch) in modern turbomachinery.
+A typical proximity sensor used for vibration monitoring has a scale factor of 7900 mV/mm (200 mV/mil).
 Widespread use of such sensors in turbomachinery has led to development of industry standards that prescribe their use and application.
 Examples of such standards are American Petroleum Institute (API) Standard 670 and ISO 7919.

 A Ferraris acceleration sensor, also called a Ferraris sensor, is a contactless sensor that uses eddy currents to measure relative acceleration.